-Any PPE first placed on the UK market without CE marking before 7 September 2020 on approval of a Notified Body (in line with earlier guidance), should by now have completed full conformity assessment and any subsequent batches should be CE marked in line with normal procedures.
-If any equipment placed on the market in this way has not yet completed full conformity assessment, this should be completed ideally within a few days or Market Surveillance Authority clearance will be required and this should be obtained not later than 21 September.
+PPE placed on the UK market without CE marking on clearance of a Notified Body (in line with earlier guidance), must complete full conformity assessment.
+Any subsequent batches should be CE marked in line with normal procedures.
+Market Surveillance Authority clearance is now required for these and any new COVID-19 related PPE if these have not yet competed the conformity assessment procedures.